Commission on Accreditation of Rehabilitation Facilities

 Since 2006 PLEA has participated in Imagine Canada’s Ethical Code Program by adopting its Ethical Fundraising and Financial Accountability Code as our policy.
 This committed us to being responsible custodians of donated funds, to exercise due care concerning governance of fundraising and financial reporting, and to ensure that we adhere to the standards of the Code.

-In November 2013 PLEA achieved accreditation for a five-year period under Imagine Canada's new national Standards Program.
-This program will over time will replace its Ethical Code Program. it is a set of shared standards for charities and nonprofits designed to demonstrate their compliance in five fundamental areas: Board governance; financial accountability and transparency; fundraising; staff management; and volunteer involvement.
+In November 2013 PLEA achieved accreditation for a five-year period under Imagine Canada’s new national Standards Program.
+It is a set of shared standards for charities and nonprofits designed to demonstrate their compliance in five fundamental areas: Board governance; financial accountability and transparency; fundraising; staff management; and volunteer involvement.
 This accreditation was extended for another five years in 2018.
 A further one-year extension granted in 2022 means we are now accredited to 2024.